centresource/jersey/README.md

 ### For non-Rails
-Install Jersey using Bower by including it in your `bower.json` dependencies.
+Add Jersey to your `bower.json` dependencies.
 ````javascript
 {
   "name": "My Project",